 Big Data.
 Big Details.

-Many of you who attended our webinar on Connecting Hadoop Big Data to IBM Campaign and Interact Webinar requested that we provide more detailed technical information about how IBM Campaign was configured to work with Hadoop in the use cases we reviewed.
+Many of you who attended our webinar on Connecting Hadoop Big Data to Unica Campaign and Interact Webinar requested that we provide more detailed technical information about how Unica Campaign was configured to work with Hadoop in the use cases we reviewed.
 Be forewarned!
 What follows is a highly technical integration guide of how to configure this type of connection in your environment and is not for the faint of heart.

-If you are interested in understanding how Hadoop differs from traditional relational databases from a functional IBM Campaign perspective, you may find our blog on The Facts: Hadoop Big Data vs. Relational Databases more palatable.
+If you are interested in understanding how Hadoop differs from traditional relational databases from a functional Unica Campaign perspective, you may find our blog on The Facts: Hadoop Big Data vs. Relational Databases more palatable.

 Integration Guide Breakdown: